What is Migration?

 It is the movement of a person or a group of people to settle in another place, often across a political or administrative boundary.
 Migration can be temporal or permanent, and it may be voluntary or forced.
 It is good to know that migration is not exclusive to humans.
 Animals migrate too.

 “There are 232million people living outside their country of birth, including myself.
-All of us are part of a productive global economy that benefits our world as a whole” —Ban Ki-Moon, UN Secretary-General
+All of us are part of a productive global economy that benefits our world as a whole” —Ban Ki-Moon, Former UN Secretary-General

 Two important terms that relate to migration: